ishasahni1/Loc-markdig-test/Intune/windows-information-protection-policy-create.md

 ### Types of apps

--   **Recommended apps:** a pre-populated list of (mostly Microsoft Office) apps that allow you easily import into policy. <!---I really don't know what you mean by "easily import into policy"--->
+- <strong>Recommended apps:</strong> a pre-populated list of (mostly Microsoft Office) apps that allow you easily import into policy. <!---I really don't know what you mean by "easily import into policy"--->

 - **Store apps:** You can add any app from the Windows store to the policy.

 - **Windows desktop apps:** You can add any traditional Windows desktop apps to the policy (for example, .exe, .dll)

 ## Pre-requisites